 In that context, the current treatment algorithm provides the most appropriate initial strategy, including monotherapy or, more often, initial combination therapy.
 Further treatment escalation is required in case low-risk status is not achieved in planned follow-up assessments.
 In the modern management era, many PAH patients are doing well while on therapy.
 However, a number of patients still do not reach the treatment goals with double or triple combination therapy and there is a clear unmet need to develop novel strategies and target novel pathways.

 Further discussions focused on what to do when the primary endpoint of a study fails and whether responder and non-responder analyses can help us in negative clinical trials, with the examples of tocilizumab and imatinib studies in PAH.
-Current clinical trials targeting novel pathways were then presented with a lot of enthusiasm by different investigators (PARP-1 inhibition, ifetroban, sotatercept, dopamine ß monooxygenase inhibitor…).
+Current clinical trials targeting novel pathways were then presented with enthusiasm by different investigators (PARP-1 inhibition, ifetroban, sotatercept, dopamine ß monooxygenase inhibitor).
 The conference closed with a superb presentation on pulmonary artery denervation in PAH with a device-based approach.

 After such a nice event, we look forward to the next PVRI Drug Discovery & Development Symposium, which will be held in Boston in July 2020.
 See you there!